 Coursework and test requirements

-We recommend that prospective transfer students take a variety of mathematics and science courses before applying.
-Take full advantage of your institution’s offerings in these areas.
-This includes one year each of college-level calculus and calculus-based physics, and one semester each of biology and chemistry.
-If you received advanced placement from high school courses, then you should enroll at the appropriate level for each of the disciplines mentioned above.
+We recommend that prospective transfer students take a variety of mathematics and science courses before applying, taking If you received advanced placement from high school courses, then you should enroll at the appropriate level for each of the disciplines mentioned above. of their institution’s offerings in these areas.
+To prepare for MIT’s academic program, we recommend that transfer students take one year each of college-level calculus and calculus-based physics, and one semester each of biology and chemistry.

 Core graduation requirements

-Core graduation requirements for all majors at MIT are two semesters of college calculus and calculus-based physics, and one semester each of chemistry and biology.
-You can find out more about MIT’s General Institute Requirements here.
+General Institute Requirements for undergraduate students of all majors at MIT include a science core that consists of two semesters of college calculus and calculus-based physics, and one semester each of chemistry and biology.
+For more details about the GIRs, please refer to the MIT Bulletin.

 There is no minimum required GPA, but competitive applicants generally have a GPA of 3.5 or above, and mostly A’s in mathematics and science courses.

 Testing must be completed by the November test date for spring (February) entry and by the March test date for fall (September) entry.
 These dates change each year and are set by the testing agency.
 Click here for specifics on our testing requirements.

 Choose your activities because they really delight, intrigue, and challenge you, not because you think they’ll look impressive on your application.
 Go out of your way to find projects, research, activities, internships, and experiences that stimulate your creativity and leadership, that connect you with peers who bring out your best, and that please you so much you don’t mind the work involved.

 If we admit you as a transfer student, you can expect to receive credit for subjects of study that are substantively equivalent to corresponding MIT subjects.
 If your academic record doesn’t appear to merit credit in a certain subject, you may be allowed to demonstrate that you are entitled to such credit by passing an Advanced Standing Examination.